 Since acquisition, Telco Systems has incurred losses for tax purposes.
-In addition, in accordance with U.S. tax law, Telco Systems made an election to amortize a substantial part of the excess cost paid by the Company in its acquisition over a period of 15 years.
-This has resulted in tax loss carry-forwards which may be expire before having been utilized.
+In addition, in accordance with U.S. tax law, Telco Systems made an election to amortise a substantial part of the excess cost paid by the Company in its acquisition over a period of 15 years.
+This has resulted in tax loss carry-forwards which may be expire before having been utilised.
 Accordingly, the future use of part of these benefits is uncertain.
 Other US subsidiaries are assessed for tax purposes on a consolidated basis with Telco Systems.
-Deferred tax assets of \$2.0 million have been recognised in respect of such losses.
-The amount of brought forward losses is \$315.8 million.
-According to US law, losses can be carried forward for 20 years.
+Deferred tax assets of \$1.1 million have been recognised in respect of such losses.
+The amount of brought forward losses is \$316.6 million.
+According to US law, losses created until 2017 can be carried forward for 20 years.
 Accordingly, the first portion of the tax losses in the US subsidiary will expire in 2021.